 If you have a chronic illness, such as diabetes or kidney or liver disease, you may be more likely to have boils and carbuncles.

 What are the symptoms?

 A boil starts out as a red lump.
-Usually within 24 hours, the lump fills with pus and looks round with a yellow-white tip.
+Then, after a time, the lump fills with pus and develops a yellow-white tip.
 Pus or other fluid may drain from the boil.
 There may be swelling around the boil.
 The boil may hurt only when you touch it or it may be quite painful all of the time.